pcsmomo/pcsmomo/README.md

 # Hi there 👋

-- 🌱 I enjoy learning too much
+- 🌱 I enjoy learning
 - 🎯 Goal in 2022: contributing to open source

 [![Noah's GitHub stats](https://github-readme-stats.vercel.app/api?username=pcsmomo)](https://github.com/anuraghazra/github-readme-stats)

-> Practice only makes for improvement
+> Practice only makes for improvement \
+> (Most repos here so far are online courses that I have taken)

 <!--
 **pcsmomo/pcsmomo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.